 8. Add props to add depth

 Your prop should never capture the attention.
 Moreover, it should just be used to emphasize your actual portrait.
-Even if you decide to add a prop can’t find something that compliments your frame, you shall use it to bring depth in your portrait photography.
+Even if you decide to add a prop and can’t find something that compliments your frame, you shall use it to bring depth to your portrait photography.

-You can’t just overlook you background.
+You can’t just overlook your background.
 Moreover, the right background and the right amount of blur is your recipe to get good best results.